Binge eating disorder

 What causes binge eating disorder?

 Researchers are not sure exactly what causes binge eating disorder and other eating disorders.
-Researchers think that eating disorders might happen because of a combination of a person's biology and life events.
+Researchers are finding that eating disorders might happen because of a complex combination of genetic, biological, behavioral, psychological, and social factors may be the cause.
 This combination includes having specific genes, a person's biology, body image and self-esteem, social experiences, family health history, and sometimes other mental health illnesses.

 Researchers are studying how changing levels of brain chemicals may affect eating habits.
 Neuroimaging, or pictures of the brain, may lead to a better understanding of binge eating disorder.11

 How does binge eating disorder affect a woman's health?

 Many, but not all, women with binge eating disorder are overweight or obese.
 Obesity raises your risk for many serious health problems:12